rd--/blksc3/md/essay.md

 The translator is the inverse of the code generator, it reads a text program of the kind the code generator writes, and writes a block program of the kind the code generator reads.
-[Figure 5](https://rohandrape.net/sw/blksc3/png/Translator.png) shows the block program the translator writes given the text of the following brief program (Putnam 2004):
+[Figure 5](https://rohandrape.net/sw/blksc3/png/Translator.png) shows the block program the translator writes given the text of the following brief program [@Putnam2004a]:

 ```
 CombC(